BabyFnord/update_wekan/README.md

 NOTA BENE
 This script is _work in progress_ as WeKan is frequently being updated.
 Some changes introduced to WeKan became problematic for bundle-installs on U7, this script provides some workarounds for that.
 Some extra features of the script currently are broken, I'll fix them when I have the time and knowledge to do so.

 It _might_ happen that WeKan introduces new features or dependencies and a new version won't run at first, needs some fixes to the startup-script or whatever 🤷🏻‍♂️.
 To prevent a failover, this script puts each installed version into its own subfolder ($HOME/wekan/wekan-{release version}/)and creates a symlink called `current` to be referenced elsewhere (ie. for [Document Root](https://manual.uberspace.de/web-documentroot/)).
-If needed, stop Wekan by typing `tmux attach` and when `tmux` shows the running script, press `CTRL+b`then `d`.
-A next step could be to revert the symlink to your preferred previous version, and run the startup-script again.
+In case a new WeKan version is troublesome, run `ln -sfn "$HOME/wekan/wekan-[your prior version no. here]/bundle" "$HOME/wekan/current"` to activate your preferred prior version.

 ## Getting started

 ### Requirements

-A working WeKan instance to be found at `~/wekan/` and working Node.js 14.21.4.
-The latter is an unofficial Node.js version, which you need to install (see below for instructions), furthermore, Node.js 14.21.3 and .4 are unsupported (as in EOL) on Uberspace 7.
-Hence, you need to manually install that: The workaround is to put Node.js 14.21.4 at `~/opt/node14.21.4` and instead of building `fibers` (which will fail at startup time), and to copy the required Node `fibers` from a previous version v6.86 into the downloaded WeKan folder.
-The fibers version will be provided at a later stage …
+A working WeKan instance to be found at `~/wekan/` running as a `supervisord` service, using Node.js 14.21.4, which is a sepcial Node.js version supplied by WeKan as a requirement to run recent versions of WeKan.
+Node.js 14.21.4 is expected at `~/opt/node14.21.4` (see below for installation instructions if it isn't).
+Instead of building Node.js `fibers` (which will fail at startup time), `update_wekan` copies `fibers` over from a prior version v6.86 — for your convenience, download the supplied bare v6.86 containing said `fibers` and place it at `~/wekan/`.

+Copy the startup-script `start-wekan.sh` into `$HOME/wekan/`.
+As a working WeKan instance is a requirement, it is expected that a `wekan.ini` is present at `~/etc/services.d/`.

 #### Install Node.js v14.21.4